JJWallis/faq-accordian/README.md

 }
 ```

-The classList object in Javascript provides a much cleaner syntax for controlling classes with the DOM vs the style object.
+The classList object in JavaScript provides a much cleaner syntax for controlling styles with the DOM vs the style object.
 In this project specifically, I learnt how to add and remove the 'invert' class for my arrows based off a click event on the parent button.

 ```js
 const arrow = document.querySelector(`#${linkId} img`)
 ```

 I was really proud of this `querySelector` syntax above, because it was the first time I was able to dynamically select an element using interpolation in a part of the language I would not have thought to use it before.
-I had recently learned about using interpolation within these parts of the language, and here I successfully remembered how to do so on my own.
-Although unsuccessful, I did originally append the arrow icons via a loop in Javascript on load vs hardcoding them into the DOM, in an attempt to cleanup my HTML code and think more dynamically.
-The reason it didn't work is because of the required `space-between` layout for the questions and arrows, which required the arrows to be present in the HTML code for that pinning effect to occur.
+I had recently learnt about using interpolation within these parts of the language, and here I successfully remembered how to do so on my own.
+Although unsuccessful, I did originally append the arrow icons via a loop in JavaScript on load, instead of hardcoding them into the DOM, in an attempt to cleanup my HTML code and think more dynamically.
+The reason it didn't work is because of the `space-between` layout for the questions and arrows, which required the arrows to be present in the HTML code for that pinning effect to occur.

 ### Continued development

-My javascript code is still fairly bloated with bulky conditional statements and 'if' blocks, which I would like to address with other refactored methods of comparing two values to obtain one as a result.
+My javaScript code is still fairly bloated with bulky conditional statements and 'if' blocks, which I would like to address with other refactored methods of comparing two values to obtain one as a result.

 Although the design problems faced within the CSS provided a great challenge, I'm still not at the level to feel confident in tackling them without breaking my current layout.
 I know with more practice I will start to gain more ideas about how to tackle layout challenges, since there is always multiple ways to achieve the same result in CSS.

-Finally, I would like to learn more about other classList methods that are available in Javascript, such as the `toggle()` method.
+Finally, I would like to learn more about other classList methods that are available in JavaScript, such as the `toggle()` method.
 Even without knowing everything about what that method does, I can already see how I could refactor certain sections of code with it.

 ### Useful resources